PaulKinlan/paul.kinlan.me/content/en/2010-12-09-flashing-in-to-the-web-store.markdown

 <p>I must strongly note, that the Web store is a platform for <em>users </em>to
 discover great applications.
-Users are in control here, if they like your app it will be rated highly, if not then it won&rsquo;t be.
+Users are in control here, if they like your app it will be rated highly, if not then it won't be.
 It is important that you create high-quality apps and games for the store.</p>

 <p>Here are my tips&hellip;.. actually it is a single tip for creating awesome Flash